cycle-hnu/cycle-hnu.github.io/content/authors/zhangzuoyan/_index.md

   - Ph.D
 ---

-[Zuoyan Zhang](https://zuoyanzhang.github.io) is a first-year PhD student in the Information Science and Engineering College at Hunan University, where he is a member of the Compiler Optimization Team.
-He is currently under the supervision of Prof. Jie Zhao.
-Zhang completed his MEng degree in June 2024 from the State Key Laboratory of Mathematical Engineering and Advanced Computing at Information Engineering University, under the guidance of Prof. Shaozhong Guo.
-His research interests encompass machine learning, high-performance compiling optimization, and he is currently focusing on research related to Prectuner optimization.
-His work in the field has garnered recognition through conferences such as ASE and ISSTA.
+[Zuoyan Zhang](https://zuoyanzhang.github.io) is a first-year PhD student at Hunan University under the supervisor Prof. Jie Zhao, where he is a member of the CYCLE Lab.
+Zhang got his MEng degree from the State Key Laboratory of Mathematical Engineering and Advanced Computing at Information Engineering University under the supervisor Prof. Shaozhong Guo in June 2024.
+His research interests span machine learning compilers and program analysis, with a particular focus on floating-point program error detection and automatic repair, as well as distributed parallel acceleration for large language model training.
+His research has been recognized with ASE, ISSTA.

 ### Publications